labjacquemont/MIND-GENESPARALLELCNV/README.md

 > sample1.qc

-The QuantiSNP samples quality analysis generates quality assessment results per chromosome, since the users require often the quality results for the whole individuals array, then we provide a script which is able to averaged and standardize the quality values.
+The QuantiSNP samples quality analysis generates quality assessment results per chromosome, since the users require often the quality results fot the whole individuals array, then we provide a script which is able to averaged and standardize the quality values.

 > /script localisation/ to do

 Here is the original printscreen for the QuantiSNP quality output.
-As we see the format is different from PennCNV one, therefore the standardisation of both data formats is required.
+As we see the format is different than PennCNV, therefore the standardisation of both data format is required.

 ![alt text](images/QuantiSNPqual.png)